-This elemental design is comprised with two volumes that are pushed to the perimeter with a third bridge-like perpendicular floor above.
-The result is a protected living pavilion that is the introverted focus of adjacent rooms yet is also directly connected to the lush landscape of the golf course beyond.
+This elemental architectural design is comprised with two volumes that are pushed to the perimeter with a third bridge-like perpendicular floor above.
+The result is a protected living pavilion that is the introverted focus of adjacent rooms.
+However, it is also directly connected to the lush landscape of the golf course beyond.
 At the lowest below-grade level, a central 20’ x 20’ pond becomes a mirror to the sky for the adjacent guest and family rooms.

 Tyler Engle Architects’ design services on this project included architecture, interior design, art curation as well as custom light fixtures, furniture and accessories.

 Out of respect for the homeowner’s privacy, we are not able to include images of the completed house.